 When looking in detail at the list of holidays and events for Brazil in 2018, we can see that May 8 corresponds to the week before Sunday of Mother's Day (May 13).
 Also, this makes total sense when we see that the category of the item is marked as "watches gifts."

-Taking consideration of holidays is important to detect and classify the outliers into different groups, i.e., those potentially related to errors in the data ingestion process —and that need to be treated as can be misleading— and those strictly associated with special events.
+Taking consideration of holidays is important to detect and classify the outliers into different groups, i.e., those potentially related to errors in the data ingestion process —and that need to be treated as misleading— and those strictly associated with special events.